Boggs station

-Boggs is a station on the Overbrook branch of Pittsburgh Regional Transit's light rail network.
-It is located in the Beltzhoover neighborhood of Pittsburgh.
-Boggs is a high level handicap accessible station that exits onto Boggston Avenue and Sylvania Avenue.
+Boggs station is a station on the Pittsburgh Light Rail network, operated by Pittsburgh Regional Transit, serving the Beltzhoover neighborhood in Pittsburgh, Pennsylvania.
+It has two high-level side platforms for level boarding and is accessible.
+The station that exits onto Boggston Avenue and Sylvania Avenue.
 The station serves commuters from the hilly, residential neighborhood.

 History

 Boggs station opened on June 2, 2004, one of eight new platform equipped stations which replaced thirty-three streetcar style stops along the Overbrook branch.